 Making our world more bee-friendly

 Bees have it tough.
 Some bees have even made it on the endangered species list.
 But by making a few great plant choices, you can help support native bee populations.
+(And don’t forget, honey is an aphrodisiac.)
 That’s why we love The Bee-Friendly Garden: design an abundant, flower-filled yard that nurtures bees and supports biodiversity.

 Using this book to plan your summer garden